-In April, FLYHT announced it entered into a contract with a new commercial airline customer in the People's Republic of China for the sale of AFIRS 228 on Airbus A320 aircraft.
-The contract is valued at approximately USD \$1.9 million.
+In January, FLYHT announced it entered a contract with an existing customer in the People's Republic of China for the sale of the AFIRS 228 on Airbus A320 and Airbus A320NEO.
+The contract is valued at approximately USD \$1.3 million.
+In March, FLYHT announced an AFIRS sale to a new commercial airline customer in China.
+The initial contract for AFIRS hardware is valued at approximately USD \$1.68 million.